top of page

 Narcissistic Abuse

-But have you ever wondered why you make certain choices in relationships?
+Have you ever wondered why you make certain choices in relationships?
 Or why you seem to encounter familiar patterns, both comforting and frustrating?
 The answers lie in the profound impact of our early experiences on our internal working models of relationships.

 Our early relationships serve as a blueprint for how we perceive and engage in relationships throughout our lives.
 They shape our expectations and behaviors, influencing everything from partner selection to the way we interact with them.
 We subconsciously seek reflections of our past, even if it means unconsciously gravitating towards partners who fit those patterns.